Table

 Compact spacing

-A table may sometimes need to be compact to make more rows visible at a time.
-The more rows you can see, the less you need to use pagination.
+If you need to make more rows visible at a time, or if you don't want to use pagination, you can make your table compact.
 Compact spacing is recommended for data with a simple structure.
-See an example below.

 Use compact spacing when:

-• You need to show as much data as possible on 1 page.
+• You need to show as much data as possible on a single page.

 • You need to show data in a small space.
-For example in modal or wizard.
+For example, in a modal or wizard.

 • You need to minimize paging.